ljerezchaves/ofswitch13/doc/source/ofswitch13-description.rst

 switch.
 In this module, the OpenFlow controller manages the OpenFlow switches remotely over a separate dedicated network (out-of-band controller connection).

-The ``OFSwitch13Helper`` can create an OpenFlow channel using a single shared ``CsmaChannel``, interconnecting the controller to all switches.
-It is also possible to create individual connections between the controller and each switch, using either CSMA or point-to-point links.
-Using standard |ns3|
+|ns3| users can create an OpenFlow channel using a single shared channel,
-channels and devices, it is possible to provide realistic connections with delay and error models.
+interconnecting the controller to all switches.
+It is also possible to create individual connections between the controller and each switch, using dedicated links.
+Using standard |ns3| channels and devices, it is possible to provide realistic connections with delay and error models.

 Scope and Limitations
 =====================